danielhouri/WhatsApp-Web/README.md

 # WhatsAppWeb (React)

 This project use react and bootstrap.
-The client is connected to the WebAPI where the data is stored.</br> The WebApi address is: https://localhost:7156/.</br></br>
+The client is connected to the WebAPI where the data is stored.
+The WebApi address is: https://localhost:7156/.</br></br>
 **If you want to change it, go to the req.js file and change the port variable.**

 ## Code Structure